 Over time, the iliotibial band will start to thicken, a development that doctors can observe via an MRI.

-Doctors usually opt for conservative treatment of this condition, including:
+Doctors usually opt for conservative treatment of IT Band Syndrome, including:

 Rest – refraining from running, cycling or other athletic activity for a while until the pain and irritation have subsided;

 Wearing a knee strap just above the knee to restrict movement of the iliotibial band and reduce the resulting irritation.
 This differs from how such a strap is worn for patellar tendinitis, for example.
 For other knee conditions, the patient wears the knee strap just below the knee;